- What is Page State?

 - A sidebar panel to show the information

-In the first extension, fetch some data and store the data in the shared Page State with the the “Set shared page state brick”.
+In the first mod, fetch some data and store the data in the shared Page State with the “Set shared page state brick”.
 Optional use the “Show Sidebar” brick to automatically open the PixieBrix sidebar:

 blueprint

-namespaceIn the Sidebar Panel extension, use the “Get shared page state” brick to get the state from the button:
+namespaceIn the Sidebar Panel mod, use the “Get shared page state” brick to get the state from the button:

-In the panel, make sure to handle the case where the state has not been set yet.
+In the panel, handle the case where the state has not been set yet.
 For example, use if/else tags in the template:

 Append to an Array